soodaayush/cs50x-2024/README.md

 ## Inspiration

-I decided to redo this course again due to seeing new content and wanting to earn the verified certificate offered by edX.
+I decided to redo this course due to the new content and my desire to earn the verified certificate offered by edX.

 ## Challenges

-Work in-progess.
+Work in progress.

 ## Lessons Learned

-Work in-progress.
+Work in progress.

 ## The Repository

-This is a collection of all of the problem sets I have submitted to Harvard's `submit50` to be marked in order to earn the certificate.
+This is a collection of all the problem sets I have submitted to Harvard's `submit50` to be marked in order to earn the certificate.